jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 ## Using via Frinx pre-configured REST calls
 The easiest way to issue the REST calls detailed below is using Postman and our preconfigured REST calls - see our [usage guide](../API.md).
 Follow the guide to import the file `postman_collection_FRINX API Bundle.json` from within the directory `Infrastructure`.

+The value for odl_ip should be set in a Postman environment [guidance here](../../API.md) - that way it needs only be entered once and will be applied to each call.

 ## Show version

 This displays the current Karaf distribution version.
 For example: